 Discussion

-The work presented in this paper addresses a crucial yet missing element in dynamical thyroid modeling by augmenting p-THYROSIM, a program compiling over 50 years of our group’s research in computational thyroid regulation system modeling6,19.
-The addition of an immune submodel not only improves simulation accuracy for T3 and T4 levels but also provide insight into the quantitative levels of immune components and their interplay with thyroid system variables, and how they change over time in Hashimoto’s thyroiditis.
+The work presented in this paper addresses a crucial yet missing element in our dynamical thyroid modeling for hypothyroid as well as euthyroid subjects, by augmenting p-THYROSIM, a simulation program compiling over 50 years of our group’s research in computational thyroid regulation system modeling6,19.
+The addition of an immune submodel not only improves simulation accuracy for T3 and T4 levels but also provides insight into the quantitative levels of immune components and their feedforward or feedback interplay with thyroid system variables, and how they change over time in Hashimoto’s thyroiditis.
 Clinically, the model may provide physicians with continuous predictions of antibody levels, which often go unmeasured, allowing them to tailor treatment accordingly….
 TO FINISH

 References